Elvric/cert_authority/README.md

 `vagrant ssh [name]` ssh you inside the VM mentioned,

 **You can also see the VMs by opening virtual box**

-## Installing Vagrant
-Follow this [link](https://www.vagrantup.com/downloads) and your wishes shall be granted

 ## TODOS